-In this section, we summarize the results of the preceding models on several timescales (Table 1-XX).
+In this section, we summarize the results of the preceding models on several timescales (Table 4).
 We avoid the term "secular," which has been applied both to evolutionary changes over 4 billion years, and observed changes on decadal timescales.
-Sputnik Planitia dominates much of the movement of volatiles at all timescales.
-Outside Sputnik Planitia, describing the volatile cycles becomes messy, since the surface pressure is heavily influenced by the distribution of N_2 , but the N_2 cycle is difficult to separate 1400 from the CH4 cycle.
+Sputnik Planitia dominates much of the movement of volatiles at all timescales, as described in Section 4.4, as the surface pressure is heavily influenced by the distribution of N2.
+The N2 cycle, in turn, interacts with the CH4 cycle.